ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/victims/delete.rst

     DELETE /v2/victims/{victimId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will remove the ``TLP Amber`` Security Label from the Attribute with ID 54321 on the Victim:
+For example, the query below will remove the ``TLP:AMBER`` Security Label from the Attribute with ID 54321 on the Victim:

 .. code::

-    DELETE /v2/victims/12345/attributes/54321/securityLabels/TLP%20Amber
+    DELETE /v2/victims/12345/attributes/54321/securityLabels/TLP%3AAMBER

 Delete Victim Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^